xquilt/pdfDecrypt/README.md

 # pdfDecrypt
 A small python script to decrypt pdf files
 <br>
-It simply brute force either:
+It simply brute force using either:
 <br>-Set of words you have at a word list
 <br>-Rrange of numbers
 <br>-combinations of words / letters / numbers (yet to come)